fpim/webdebug/README.md

 ## Exception handling after shutting down webdebug
 `webdebug` aims to be a plug-and-play package which introduce the least behavior changes to your python code.
 Exceptions are raised again after webdebug is shut down.
-If you find any strange behaviors, please report as issue.
+If you find any strange behaviors, please report an issue.

 ## Disabling webdebug on environment level
 set environment variable `'webdebug' = 'false'`.

+## Other options
+1. Bind `host = '0.0.0.0'` if you want to connect webdebug from external.
+    > **WARNING**: The debugger allow arbitrary code execution from external.
+Only do it if you know what you are doing!

+2. Bind `port = 0` for a random available port.